StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 ---
 # Customizing Template Content

-Templates can have __parameters__ that allow for passing _individual data_ to template content that is to be transcluded.
+Templates can have ==parameters== that allow for passing _individual data_ to template content that is to be transcluded.

 <!-- ### Specification in Templates -->

-==Parameters== within templates can either be specified...
+__Parameters__ within templates can either be specified...
 - anonymously via the ==sequence of occurrence==, i.e., ` {{{1}}}`, `{{{2}}}`, etc.
 - via specific ==parameter names==, i.e., `{{{Parameter_name|default_value}}}`